Are you going on a Working Holiday Visa to New Zealand?

 For your arrival in New Zealand, your passport must be valid for at least the next 15 months.
 Don’t board your flight with a passport that will expire sooner than that!

-If you renewed or replaced your passport after the issuance of your visa and before your initial departure to New Zealand, you must contact New Zealand authorities because your WHV is an e-visa tied to your original passport.
+If you renewed or replaced your passport after the issuance of your visa and before your initial departure to New Zealand, you must contact New Zealand authorities because your WHV is an e-visa tied to your original passport details.

 #3 – Your printed e-visa

-Though your visa is an electronic visa that is integrated into your passport, you should still print it out, as mentioned at the end of our guide New Zealand WHV 2024 tutorial: how to apply for your Working Holiday Visa.
+Though your visa is an electronic visa that is integrated into your passport, you should still print out a copy, just in case.

 #4 – Your New Zealand Traveller Declaration

 In the 24 hours prior to your arrival in New Zealand, you will have to fill out the New Zealand Traveller Declaration.
-As of 2023, you can do this online, on an app or on their website.
-To see more details on how to do this, check out How to fill in your New Zealand Traveller Declaration online.
+You can do this online via an app or on their website.
+For more details, read How to fill in your New Zealand Traveller Declaration online.
 If your journey to New Zealand takes longer than 24 hours due to layovers, make sure to wait until you’re in your 24-hour window before filling it out.

 #5 – Your WHV health insurance